k3karthic/bitwarden-to-keepass/README.md

 BitWarden supports many URLs for an entry while [PyKeePass](https://github.com/libkeepass/pykeepass#adding-entries) only supports a single URL.
 The script only copies the first URL into the KeePass database.

+BitWarden supports multiple entries with the same title and username while [PyKeePass](https://github.com/libkeepass/pykeepass/blob/master/pykeepass/pykeepass.py#L612) does not.
+The script modifies the title with a suffix (e.g, 'name (1)', 'name (2)') in case of a collission.

 ## Code Mirrors

 * GitHub: [github.com/k3karthic/bitwarden-to-keepass](https://github.com/k3karthic/bitwarden-to-keepass/)